 Researchers have concluded that Eighty-seven percent of all program directors in the United States believe that risk for domestic violence increases when both spouses drink (Collins and Spencer, 2002).
 One 1994 study by the Department of Justice discovered that over half the defendants accused of murdering their spouse and been drinking at the time the murder occurred (Bureau of Justice Statistics, 1994).
-And according to Alle-Kiski HOPE center, men who are frequent batters will blame the alcohol abuse to excuse their actions (Alle-Kiski HOPE center) or they blame their spouse's drinking and their need to control a drunk spouse (Women's Rural Advocacy Program).
+And according to Alle-Kiski HOPE center, men who are frequent batterers will blame the alcohol abuse to excuse their actions (Alle-Kiski HOPE center), or they blame their spouse's drinking and their need to control a drunk spouse (Women's Rural Advocacy Program).

-Between twenty-five and fifty percent of all domestic violence incidents begin with drinking (Tennessee Association of Alcohol, Drug and other Addiction).
+Between twenty-five and fifty percent of all domestic incidents begin with drinking (Tennessee Association of Alcohol, Drug and other Addiction).

-The troubling aftermath of this is that such children will often have their own drug and alcohol problems as they attempt to cope with the memories of the abuse, and even if the attempt to leave the abusive situation the temptation for addiction follows them (County of Yolo).
+The troubling aftermath of this is that such children will often have their drug and alcohol problems as they attempt to cope with the memories of the abuse, and even if the attempt to leave the abusive situation the temptation for addiction follows them (County of Yolo).
 These children report that forty percent of the time the abusive male in the household who drank was more violent during his binges then when sober (Roy, 1988).
-These statistics may impact millions of children every generation, making domestic violence and alcohol abuse a truly huge problem.
+These statistics may impact millions of children every generation, making domestic violence and alcohol abuse a genuinely huge problem.